Data Poisoning Attacks Against Multimodal Encoders: Experiments

 \mypara{Data size} To investigate the influence of different dataset sizes, we randomly select 50\% (25\%) samples from each class of COCO's training data to form the COCO-M (COCO-S) dataset.
-We keep the same test dataset, i.e., all sharing the same 3,900 images. \autoref{figure:influence_datasize} shows Attack II's performance of \texttt{boat2dog} with the same poisoning rate 0.24\% on three datasets, i.e., COCO, COCO-M, and COCO-S. We observe that, under the same poisoning rate, the attack performance is not correlated with the data size.
+We keep the same test data, i.e., all sharing the same 3,900 images. \autoref{figure:datasize_and_traverse}~(a) shows Attack II's performance of \texttt{boat2dog} with the same poisoning rate 0.24\% on three datasets, i.e., COCO, COCO-M, and COCO-S. We observe that, under the same poisoning rate, the attack performance is not correlated with the data size.

 \mypara{Poisoning goal} In the previous experiments, we only used one or two goals as our poisoning objective.
-Here, we traverse all possible combinations of the 20 classes in Flickr-PASCAL as our poisoning goal and conduct Attack II on it. \autoref{figure:traverse} shows the average MinRank of the attacks.
+Here, we traverse all possible combinations of the 20 classes in Flickr-PASCAL as our poisoning goal and conduct Attack II on it. \autoref{figure:datasize_and_traverse}~(b) shows the average MinRank of the attacks.
 For a poisoning goal \texttt{A2B}, \texttt{A} and \texttt{B} are represented by the y-axis and the x-axis, respectively.
+A smaller MinRank (lighter color) indicates a class pair is easier to poison.
 Each number from 0 to 19 represents each class in PASCAL alphabetically.
 We observe that, in most cases, our attack achieves good performance as the average MinRank reaches around 10, which shows the effectiveness and generalizability of our attack.
 However, the MinRank of the 14th column is relatively large, where the goal corresponds to \texttt{A2person}, i.e., the attacker aims at poisoning some targeted texts to \texttt{person} images.
 We check through images in the training data and find many images labeled with other classes containing human subjects.
 For example, there is a \texttt{chair} image of several people sitting together and a \texttt{tvmonitor} image where a man sits with his laptop.
-More examples can be found in Appendix \autoref{appendix:case_study_traverse}.
+More examples can be found in \autoref{appendix:case_study_traverse}.
 Based on the case study, the \texttt{person} (text, image) pairs are more than those labeled as \texttt{person} in the dataset.
 With the same poisoning rate, more \texttt{person} images would remain.
 Thus the poisoning goal of \texttt{A2person} is more challenging.